 Even better, you can often find this mattress on sale among the best Purple mattress deals, and the brand also offers a hybrid version that's more suited to heavier sleepers.
 Why?
 Because it has a thicker layer of hyper-elastic polymer, plus coils, both of which adds up to increased airflow and a firmer feeling mattress so that heavy sleepers won't sink into the mattress.
 When you sink, heat gets trapped.

-2. Saatva Classic: Best for hot sleepers with back pain
+2. Saatva Classic: Best cooling mattress for hotel-level comfort

 If you're a hot sleeper and you're dealing with back pain or aches and tension, you deserve the best cooling mattress made from luxury materials, putting comfort and support at the forefront.
 Step forward the Saatva Classic.